scify/Memor-i-Music-Game-for-the-blind/README.md

 ## License

-All images are licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+All images and sounds are licenced under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 Copyright 2016